Accomplishing Goals When Living With Mental Illness

-This is not, in any way, a political statement but–YES, we can!
+This is not, in any way, a political statement but--YES, we can!
 Of course we can accomplish goals when living with a mental illness!
 Why not?
 We have brains that work and bodies that move.
-But it can be difficult.
-It can be difficult when we don't feel great but we can turn this difficulty into a positive—yes—positive experience!
+But accomplishing, or even setting goals when you live with a mental illness can be difficult.
+It can be difficult when we don't feel great.
+But we can turn this difficulty into a positive--yes--a positive experience!

 The Definition of 'Goals'

 Here we are again.
 Referring to the thesaurus for a simple word that is not simple.
 First, after flipping through the pages I realize just how many words define having goals.
 Positive and negative words.
 Let's start with positive definitions:

 - [to] set in motion and find ambition

 - to be a guiding light or star (sorry, but it does state this in bold)

 - to provoke and to evoke